Guide: docker compose

 Git/GitHub

-Now that we have an easy way to update docker image version, we are missing a way to save, review, rollback those changes, and git for this is a tremendous tool.
-Either we directly commit and push to a git repository or we use the GitHub workflow by pushing to a temporary branch.
-If we are using GitHub we can also we submit our changes via a pull request which can then be approved.
+Now that we have an easy way to update docker image version, we are missing a way to save, review, rollback those changes.
+For this, git is a excellent tool.
+Either, we directly commit and push to a git repository, or we use the GitHub workflow by pushing to a temporary branch.
+If using GitHub we can also submit our changes via a pull request.

 docker-compose.yaml